Shaunwei/RealChar/README.md

 4. Copy the API key and store it safely.
 5. Add the API key to your environment variable, e.g. `export OPENAI_API_KEY=<your API key>`

-(Optional) This section is for Azure OpenAI API
+(Optional) To use Azure OpenAI API instead, refer to the following section:

+1. Set API type
 `export OPENAI_API_TYPE=azure`

 If you want to use the earlier version `2023-03-15-preview`:

 `export OPENAI_API_VERSION=2023-03-15-preview`

-To set the base URL for your Azure OpenAI resource.
+2. To set the base URL for your Azure OpenAI resource.
 You can find this in the Azure portal under your Azure OpenAI resource.

 `export OPENAI_API_BASE=https://your-base-url.openai.azure.com`

-To set the OpenAI model deployment name for your Azure OpenAI resource.
+3. To set the OpenAI model deployment name for your Azure OpenAI resource.

 `export OPENAI_API_MODEL_DEPLOYMENT_NAME=gpt-35-turbo-16k`

-To set the OpenAIEmbeddings model deployment name for your Azure OpenAI resource.
+4. To set the OpenAIEmbeddings model deployment name for your Azure OpenAI resource.

 `export OPENAI_API_EMBEDDING_DEPLOYMENT_NAME=text-embedding-ada-002`